-This Registration Document includes forward-looking statements.
-These forward-looking statements involve known and unknown risks and uncertainties, many of which are beyond the Bytes Group's control and all of which are based on the Directors' and the Proposed Directors' current beliefs and expectations about future events.
+This Prospectus includes forward-looking statements.
+These forward-looking statements involve known and unknown risks and uncertainties, many of which are beyond the Bytes Group's control and all of which are based on the Directors' current beliefs and expectations about future events.
 Forward-looking statements are sometimes identified by the use of forward-looking terminology such as "believe", "expects", "may", "will", "could", "should", "shall", "risk", "intends", "estimates", "aims", "plans", "predicts", "continues", "assumes", "positioned", "targets" or "anticipates" or the negative thereof, other variations thereon or comparable terminology.
 These forward-looking statements include all matters that are not historical facts.
-They appear in a number of places throughout this Registration Document and include statements regarding the intentions, beliefs or current expectations of the Directors, the Proposed Directors or the Bytes Group concerning, among other things, the results of operations, financial condition, prospects, growth and strategies of the Bytes Group and the industry in which it operates.
-In particular, the statements under the headings "Risk Factors", "The Business" and "Operating and Financial Review" regarding the Bytes Group's strategy and other future events or prospects include forward-looking statements.
+They appear in a number of places throughout this Prospectus and include statements regarding the intentions, beliefs or current expectations of the Directors or the Bytes Group concerning, among other things, the results of operations, financial condition, prospects, growth, strategies, and dividend policy of the Bytes Group and the industry in which it operates.
+In particular, the statements under the headings "Summary", "Risk Factors", "The Business" and "Operating and Financial Review" regarding the Bytes Group's strategy and other future events or prospects include forward-looking statements.

-These forward-looking statements and other statements contained in this Registration Document regarding matters that are not historical facts involve predictions.
+These forward-looking statements and other statements contained in this Prospectus regarding matters that are not historical facts involve predictions.
 No assurance can be given that such future results will be achieved; actual events or results may differ materially as a result of risks and uncertainties facing the Bytes Group.
 Such risks and uncertainties could cause actual results to vary materially from the future results indicated, expressed, or implied in such forward-looking statements.
-Such forward-looking statements contained in this Registration Document speak only as of the date of this Registration Document.
-The Company, the Directors, the Proposed Directors and the Company's advisers expressly disclaim any obligation or undertaking to update these forward-looking statements contained in this Registration Document to reflect any change in their expectations or any change in events, conditions, or circumstances on which such statements are based unless required to do so by applicable law, the Prospectus Regulation Rules, the Listing Rules, the Disclosure Guidance and Transparency Rules of the FCA or the Market Abuse Regulation.
+Such forward-looking statements contained in this Prospectus speak only as of the date of this Prospectus.
+The Company, the Directors, the Company's advisers and Numis expressly disclaim any obligation or undertaking to update these forward-looking statements contained in this Prospectus to reflect any change in their expectations or any change in events, conditions, or circumstances on which such statements are based unless required to do so by applicable law, the Prospectus Regulation Rules, the Listing Rules, the JSE Listings Requirements, the Disclosure Guidance and Transparency Rules of the FCA or the Market Abuse Regulation.
+Prospective investors should specifically consider the factors identified in this Prospectus which could cause actual results to differ from those indicated in or suggested by the forward-looking statements in this Prospectus before making an investment decision.